 Credentialing software: Medicare eligibility requires healthcare facilities and providers to have a physician credentialing and privileging process for in-person and telehealth treatment.
 Obtaining and proving these credentials can be streamlined through a process called "credentialing by proxy (CBP)."
 CBP permits hospitals to rely on the privileging and credentialing decisions made by the hospital providing the telemedicine services and can reduce onboarding and go-live time from months to days.
-However, only 33% of respondent hospitals use telemedicine CBP.13 This is due to fear of losing control with CBP and a lack of understanding regarding the benefits of CBP.
+However, only 33% of respondent hospitals use telemedicine credentialing by proxy (CBP).
+This is due to fear of losing control with CBP and a lack of understanding regarding the benefits of CBP.
 Credentialing software could help save money and time.
 Modio Health is currently the largest medical credentialing software.
 However, startups such as Kareo are hoping to enter the space.
 Kareo raised a \$9.9 million Series H round in October 2018, raising its post-money valuation to \$359.9 million.

-Telehealth platforms targeting businesses: With employer-sponsored healthcare benefits approaching \$15,000 per employee,14 many companies are looking to telehealth to reverse this trend.
-Several large employers have introduced telehealth in recent years, with over half of respondents in the 2019 Large Employers' Health Care Strategy and Plan Design Survey planning to add more virtual care (telehealth) solutions.15 These expanded offerings are likely to drive higher rates of use.
+Telehealth platforms targeting businesses: With employer-sponsored healthcare benefits approaching \$15,000 per employee,13 many companies are looking to telehealth to reverse this trend.
+Several large employers have introduced telehealth in recent years, with over half of respondents in the 2019 Large Employers' Health Care Strategy and Plan Design Survey planning to add more virtual care (telehealth) solutions.14 These expanded offerings are likely to drive higher rates of use.
 Companies may also view telehealth as an effective means to offer new kinds of treatments.
-13% of large employers planned to introduce mental/behavioral and diabetes management telehealth services in 2019, a reflection of the growing perception that telehealth can help companies address gaps in their healthcare coverage.16 Startups 98point6 and TAO Connect focus on both the employer and consumer markets.
+13% of large employers planned to introduce mental/behavioral and diabetes management telehealth services in 2019, a reflection of the growing perception that telehealth can help companies address gaps in their healthcare coverage.15 Startups 98point6 and TAO Connect focus on both the employer and consumer markets.

 Providing various services through a single channel: Telehealth software can be used as a productivity-enhancing tool in a variety of applications that can help broaden the customer base.
-For example, Doctor on Demand initially launched as a virtual urgent-care clinic.
-In 2014, it was one of the first to expand into mental health care, offering video-based psychology and psychiatry visits.
+For example, Doctor On Demand initially launched as a virtual urgent-care clinic.
+In 2014, it was one of the first to expand into mental health care, offering videobased psychology and psychiatry visits.
 Doctor On Demand's Synapse platform enables doctors to maintain patient medical records and quickly refer patients to in-network specialists.

 Remote patient monitoring devices: RPM devices have many applications and serve as a critical component of pandemic response systems.
-These devices can also improve patients' ability to monitor their own health We anticipate devices geared toward cardiovascular diseases to hold 19% of the total telehealth market share by 2025 due to an increasing prevalence of heart diseases such as congestive heart failure (CHF), which can be easily managed through RPM devices.
-BioIntelliSense's BioSticker wearable sensor monitors vital signs such as resting heart rate, respiratory rate, and skin temperature, as well as other biometrics including coughing, vomiting, and body position.
+These devices can also improve patients' ability to monitor their own health.
+BioIntelliSense's BioSticker wearable sensor monitors vital signs such as resting heart rate, respiratory rate and skin temperature, as well as other biometrics, including coughing, vomiting and body position.